pravintargaryen/pravintargaryen/README.md

 # 🌟 About Me
 👋 Hello!
 I'm Pravin, a passionate AI/ML Engineer with a strong focus on BlockChain, LLM, Healthcare, Computer Vision & Natural Language Processing.
 I love building intelligent systems that can make a difference in the world, particularly in the healthcare industry.
-With a background in Science, Medical Editorials and Programming, I strive to combine my technical skills with domain knowledge to solve real-world problems.

 <ul>
 <li>🎓 <strong>Education:</strong> M.S(By Research) from Anna University, Chennai</li>
 <li>💼 <strong>Current Role:</strong> Self Employed</li>